JosephCiaravino/simpleMathUtility/README.md

 # simpleMathUtility
-Basic command line tool for common math operations Some user input errors are handled, but some errors are still possible.
+Basic command line tool for common math operations. </br>
+Some user input errors are handled, but some errors are still possible.
+Run it on repl.it: https://repl.it/@jciarav1/SimpleMathUtility#main.py